dataluscorp/browser/docs/bug-mgmt/processes/fixing-security-bugs.rst

       "security", "exploitable", or the nature of a security vulnerability (overflow, use-after-free…)
    -  **Security approver’s name** in a commit message.
--  The Firefox versions and components affected by the vulnerability.
+-  The Datalus versions and components affected by the vulnerability.
 -  Patches with an obvious fix.

 In Bugzilla and other public channels